uhub/awesome-c-sharp/README.md

 * [nlkl/Optional](https://github.com/nlkl/Optional) - A robust option type for C#
 * [mivano/azure-cost-cli](https://github.com/mivano/azure-cost-cli) - CLI tool to perform cost analysis on your Azure subscription
 * [xamarin/xamarin-macios](https://github.com/xamarin/xamarin-macios) - .NET for iOS, Mac Catalyst, macOS, and tvOS provide open-source bindings of the Apple SDKs for use with .NET managed languages such as C#
-* [Codeusa/SteamCleaner](https://github.com/Codeusa/SteamCleaner) - :us: A PC utility for restoring disk space from various game clients like Origin, Steam, Uplay, Battle.net, GoG and Nexon :us:
-* [vovgou/loxodon-framework](https://github.com/vovgou/loxodon-framework) - An MVVM & Databinding framework that can use C# and Lua to develop games
-* [dotnet/android](https://github.com/dotnet/android) - .NET for Android provides open-source bindings of the Android SDK for use with .NET managed languages such as C#
-* [Habrador/Unity-Programming-Patterns](https://github.com/Habrador/Unity-Programming-Patterns) - Implementations of programming design patterns in Unity with examples in C# when to use them.
-* [DavidArayan/ezy-slice](https://github.com/DavidArayan/ezy-slice) - An open source mesh slicer framework for Unity3D Game Engine.
-Written in C#.
-* [jie65535/GrasscutterCommandGenerator](https://github.com/jie65535/GrasscutterCommandGenerator) - Command Generator and Gacha Banner Editor
-* [justcoding121/titanium-web-proxy](https://github.com/justcoding121/titanium-web-proxy) - A cross-platform asynchronous HTTP(S) proxy server in C#.
-* [Matthew-J-Spencer/Ultimate-2D-Controller](https://github.com/Matthew-J-Spencer/Ultimate-2D-Controller) - A great starting point for your 2D controller.
-Making use of all the hidden tricks like coyote, buffered actions, speedy apex, anti grav apex, etc
-* [codecadwallader/codemaid](https://github.com/codecadwallader/codemaid) - CodeMaid is an open source Visual Studio extension to cleanup and simplify our C#, C++, F#, VB, PHP, PowerShell, JSON, XAML, XML, ASP, HTML, CSS, LESS, SCSS, JavaScript and TypeScript coding.
-* [Fody/PropertyChanged](https://github.com/Fody/PropertyChanged) - Injects INotifyPropertyChanged code into properties at compile time
-* [Sergio0694/PolySharp](https://github.com/Sergio0694/PolySharp) - PolySharp provides generated, source-only polyfills for C# language features, to easily use all runtime-agnostic features downlevel.
-Add a reference, set your C# version to latest and have fun! 🚀
 * [Apr4h/CobaltStrikeScan](https://github.com/Apr4h/CobaltStrikeScan) - Scan files or process memory for CobaltStrike beacons and parse their configuration
 * [head-first-csharp/fourth-edition](https://github.com/head-first-csharp/fourth-edition) - Code and graphics for the projects in the 4th edition of Head First C#
 * [mcintyre321/ValueOf](https://github.com/mcintyre321/ValueOf) - Deal with Primitive Obsession - define ValueObjects in a single line (of C#).